-Hey I’m Jenny from Anything Pretty, I am so excited to be over on here today and am so excited to share you all my cheap and quick way to get some shade in an outdoor space.
+Hey I’m Jenny from Anything Pretty, I am so excited to be over on here today and am so excited to share you all my cheap and quick way add some shade to our pergola.

 So I head to the nearest home improvement store and bought two 4×15 drop cloths.

 I worried that if I left them this size that rain and wind could have negative consequences.
 So I sliced them in two and did a quick seam in heavy duty thread.

 No measuring or preciseness…..I cut where they were folded.
 I am not fast on the sewing machine and got four done in in 35 minutes.

 Then I added two grommets on each end to attach to the pergola.
 Again this step did not take very long at all.

 With the husbands help, we took down the lights and wove the four strips of drop cloth into the pergola all the way across.
 They were attached with screws through the grommets that can easily be taken down in the winter.
 An “above” pic from the window.

 Again no measuring was involved….we just eyeballed the spacing.
 Then we added the lights back in a more casual way to get this-